MessyComposer/django-sqlite-user-db/README.md

 ## Overview

 Django SQLite User DB (DSUD) is a Django package that allows each user to have their own individual SQLite database.
-This enables user-specific data management while maintaining a lightweight and simple setup.
-Perfect for development, prototyping, and learning, DSUD provides a unique approach to user data storage.

 ## Features

 - Individual SQLite databases for each user
+- On-demand db creation
+- Migration handling
+- Admin panel support
-- Easy integration with existing Django projects
+- Easy setup
-- Lightweight and minimal configuration

 ## Installation

-To install DSUD, do the following modifications in your Django settings:
+To install DSUD, add the following modifications in your Django settings:

 ```python
 INSTALLED_APPS = [